 Cosmic Forces and Human Existence

-This belief in the influence of cosmic forces of nature on our existence can be seen through many traditions, arts, music, sculpture, dance and architecture in India.
-For example, there are many Sun temples in India which provide beautiful settings to celebrate and worship the presence of Sun and its energy in our life.
+This belief in the influence of cosmic forces of nature on our existence is an integral part of Indian traditions, arts, music, sculpture, dance and architecture.
+For example, there are many Sun temples in India which provide beautiful settings to celebrate the presence of Sun and its influence on human existence.

 Another example is the festival of Makar Sankranti, which is celebrated in much of India in early January.
 Makar Sankranti signifies the movement of Sun into the Zodiac of Capricorn.
 It coincides with the end of winter and the onset of spring.
 It is a celebration of the change of seasons, from harsher winter months to the pleasant spring weather.
-The festival also honors Surya – the Sun God, whose grace and energy has enabled life and our existence on earth.
-Most importantly, it is the time of peace, when families bury their grievances and decide to begin a new life together.
+The festival also honors Surya – the Sun God, whose presence enabled life and our existence on earth.
+Most importantly, the festival is an occasion to bury family grievances to begin a new life together.
 It is a day of hope, peace, celebration and positivity.